 QA/QC

 Currently, DEP water quality sampling protocols for analytes collected at low levels such as those tabulated in Appendix A are not developed.
 While DEP sampling protocols address intermediate sampling devices, no protocols are yet developed for POCIS and SPMD.
-Therefore, a QA/QC subgroup of the ESOCs workgroup comprised of DEP QA officers was created to provide a recommendation appropriate for the nature of the study design.
-In addition, a literature review consisting of 22 studies where ESOCs were monitored was conducted by the subgroup (see Appendix B).
-The information gathered from the review assisted in the determination of the appropriate type and number of blanks recommended for the field collection of ESOCs (see Appendix C, Tables 1 – 3).
+Therefore, a QA/QC subgroup of the ESOC workgroup comprised of DEP QA officers was created to provide a recommendation appropriate for the nature of the study design.
+In addition, a literature review consisting of 22 studies where ESOC were monitored was conducted by the subgroup (see Appendix B).
+The information gathered from the review assisted in the determination of the appropriate type and number of blanks recommended for the field collection of ESOC (see Appendix C, Tables 1 – 3).
 Appendix D, Table 1 and Appendix F includes minimum QA/QC requirements for laboratory chemical analysis.

 Estimation of Ambient Water Concentrations for SPMD and POCIS